ediboc/EA-test/README.md

 And the cluster 2 of countries with similar performance and metrics like Overall and Potential slightly smaller than those in group 1.
 This is the same analysis for groups 3, 4 and 5.

+resulting file:
+*CompCsvCLusters.csv:* is the CompleteCSVDataset.csv with the column Cluster_countries added, for players not in the top 20 or others Cluster_countries is 0.

 #### Notebook: 2-2Cluster_languages.ipynb
 Clustering by language and top 20 players

 We get 7 clusters where cluster 1 are the languages that produces the best players and whose performance is similar.

+resulting file:
+*languageCLusters.csv*: is dataframe of languagues average metrics and Cluster_language

 #### Qlik dashboard: EA-test_Countries_Clusters.qvf
 To display metrics of players, teams and countries based on country clusters.